-- 23. The Proponent shall: - (a) monitor the amount of waste generated by the project; - (b) investigate ways to minimise waste generated by the project; - (c) implement reasonable and feasible measures to minimise waste generated by the project; and - (d) report on waste management and minimisation in the Annual Review, to the satisfaction of the Secretary.
+- The Proponent must: 23. - monitor the amount of waste generated by the project; (a) - investigate ways to minimise waste generated by the project; (b) - implement reasonable and feasible measures to minimise waste generated by the project; and (c) - (d) report on waste management and minimisation in the Annual Review, - to the satisfaction of the Secretary.